Corrosion is a metal worker’s worst enemy, compromising the stability of the metal and making it look worn over time.

 Chemical Cleaning

-The first step in the process of galvanisation for railings is to clean the metal, as contamination could interfere with the metallurgical reaction.
+The first step in the process of galvanising steel railings is to clean the metal, as contamination could interfere with the metallurgical reaction.
 Any residual welding slag, paint or heavy grease is removed by the manufacturer before the galvanising process begins.

 The railing is dipped in an acidic or alkaline solution to remove any grease and rinsed to prevent contaminating the rest of the process.